sureshmd12/htmltest/README.md

 task list

-First stage version for training this project.
+Second stage version for training this project.